Wicklow: Transport

+Bus

-Bus Éireann provides hourly bus services to Dublin Busáras on the 133 bus route.
-The route starts at Monument and makes its way around the town stopping at various stops before continuing to Rathnew and Dublin.
-It no longer serves Dublin airport.
+Bus Éireann provides services to Dublin Busáras on the 133 route.
+The route starts at Convent Road in Wicklow, continuing to Rathnew and Dublin.

-A 131 bus route service has been introduced which provides sixteen return services from Wicklow to Bray per day.
+Bus Éireann also operate the 131 bus route, which provides sixteen daily services from Wicklow to Bray.
 This route calls at several stops in the town before terminating at Bray DART station.

-Wexford Bus operates ten services to Dublin airport and up to twelve from Dublin airport each day.
-Both services are via Dublin city center.
-Wexford Bus's services are one hour each way to Dublin city center, some 30 mins shorter than the Bus Eireann service.
-However they do not go through the town, dropping passengers at the Grand Hotel before continuing on to Arklow.
+Wexford Bus operates the 740A route, which provides nine services to Dublin Airport, and eight services from Dublin airport on weekdays, and three services each way on weekends.
+The service is via Dublin city centre.
+Wexford Bus's 740A service is one hour each way to Dublin city centre, some 30 minutes shorter than the Bus Éireann service.
+However, it does not service stops throughout the town.
+It only drops passengers at the Grand Hotel before continuing on to Arklow.

 Wexford Bus also operates the UM11 service which calls at Wicklow's Grand Hotel bus stop and carries on to Maynooth University, via the Intel campus in Leixlip.
 It operates in college term time only.
 There is one outbound service each morning, weekdays, and a return service in the evening.

-TFI Local Link operate the 183 service which runs between Arklow and Sallins in County Kildare.
+TFI Local Link operate the 183 service which runs between Arklow and Glendalough.
 It calls at several stops within the town.
-There are five services per day operating between Arklow and Wicklow, before continuing on to, and returning from Sallins via several towns and tourist attractions in the Wicklow mountains.
+There are five services per day operating between Arklow and Wicklow, before continuing on to, and returning from Glendalough via several towns and areas in County Wicklow.